 - As the advisor, you cannot confirm, deny, or disclose personal or academic information to parents or others without your advisee's specific written consent.
 However, you may provide more general information about the meaning of MIT grades, academic policy and performance, and so forth.

 - Be cautious when students telephone you for advising from their permanent home; their parents or guardians should not also be on the line.
 Email, too, is not always secure; be careful when emailing a non-MIT address.

 - In general, you should encourage advisees and parents to communicate directly with each other about academic or personal issues.
-Refer difficult situations to the deans in Student Support Services at 617-253-4861, or to Deans Julie Norman or Donna Friedman, 617-253-6771.
+Refer difficult situations to the deans in Student Support Services at 617-253-4861, or to Deans Julie Norman or Elizabeth Young, 617-253-6771.